Thousands take to the streets in Seoul demanding President Park's resignation

 Thousands of South Koreans rallied in Seoul Saturday, demanding the resignation of President Park Geun-hye.

-Police estimated that around 12,000 demonstrators attended the evening protest, according to the semiofficial Yonhap news agency.
+Police estimated that around 12,000 demonstrators attended the evening protest, according to the country’s semi-official Yonhap news agency.

 South Korea’s president faces scrutiny for allegedly leaking state documents to a friend.

-On Friday, Park Geun-hye ordered the resignation of 10 of her senior secretaries – aides who coordinate policy – as political turmoil gripped the country.
+On Friday, Park Geun-hye ordered the resignation of 10 of her senior secretaries as political turmoil continued to grip the country.

 “The President will carry out reshuffling the Office of the President in the near future,” her spokesman Jung Youn-kuk told CNN.